-U.S. Department of Commerce Kicks Off STEM Talent Challenge, Strengthening Regional Innovation Economies
+U.S. Department of Commerce Launches STEM Talent Challenge to Fuel Nation’s Growing Innovation

-WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced the opening of the Economic Development Administration’s (EDA) STEM Talent Challenge, which aims to support organizations’ efforts to boost local science, technology, engineering, and math (STEM) talent and workforce development models across the nation’s growing innovation economies.
+WASHINGTON – Today, U.S. Secretary of Commerce Gina M. Raimondo announced the launch of the Economic Development Administration’s (EDA) STEM Talent Challenge to support programs to train science, technology, engineering, and math (STEM) talent and fuel regional innovation economies across the nation.

-Competitive applications for this challenge will clearly communicate how eligible entities will develop or expand regional STEM workforce capacity to support high-growth, high-wage entrepreneurial ventures, industries of the future, and other innovation-driven businesses.
+Competitive applications will demonstrate how the program will develop or expand regional STEM workforce capacity to support entrepreneurial ventures, industries of the future, and other innovation-driven businesses.

 For more information, visit EDA’s STEM Talent Challenge webpage at https://www.eda.gov/oie/stem/